Meet the team

 Tina supports the Harbourmaster to undertake day-to-day Harbourmaster functions for the region, as well as being responsible for the development, implementation and maintenance of our Safety Management system and processes as well as our broader ISO9001 system.
 Tina is also the deputy for the Harbourmaster when he is unavailable.

-Tina holds a Master Yachts 3000grt and has spent the last 25 years working at sea and is studying for the Lloyd’s Maritime Harbourmaster’s Diploma.
-Tina also sails recreationally, and has sailed yachts through the Mediterranean, Atlantic Ocean and the US.
+Tina holds a Master Yachts 3000grt, has spent the last 25 years working at sea, and is also a Lloyd’s Maritime qualified Harbourmaster.
+Tina sails recreationally, and has sailed yachts through the Mediterranean, Atlantic Ocean and the US.
 Other interests include paddleboarding and hiking.

 Deputy Harbourmaster (Operations)